RMLio/rmlmapper-webapi-js/README.md

 - Clone this repo.
 - Go into folder of repo: `cd rmlmapper-webapi-js`.
 - Install dependencies: `npm install`.
-- Download the [RMLMapper](https://github.com/RMLio/rmlmapper-java): `npm run download:rmlmapper`.
 - Rename `config_example.json` to `config.json` and update it (see below for [details](#configuration-file)).
-The file includes the path to the jar of the RMLMapper.
 - Start the server via `npm start`.
 - The server is available at `http://localhost:4000` (if port is unchanged).

 ### Configuration file
 The configuration file is called `config.json` and contains the following settings:

-- `paths.rmlmapper`: the path of the RMLMapper jar
+- `rmlmapper.path` (optional): the path to the RMLMapper jar
-- `versions.rmlmapper`: the version of the used RMLMapper.
+- `rmlmapper.version` (optional): the version of the used RMLMapper.
 This is shown on the main page of the API.
-- `urls.web-api`: the url of where the API will be available.
+- `baseURL`: the url of where the API will be available.
 This is shown on the main page of the API.
 - `removeTempFolders`: if this is set true, temporary folders are removed once the execution of one call is done.
+- `logLevel`: log level used by the logger (default: error).

+The latest version of the RMLMapper is downloaded when running the server if no `rmlmapper.path` is given.
+The version is automatically determined.

 ### How to make API calls